-Now let's get specific.
+Now let's get more specific.
 Because knowing what to do is one thing — knowing how much, how hard, and what to prioritise is where most people get lost.

 Your Goal Shapes Your Training — But Doesn't Reinvent It